 All applicants must take the Graduate Record Examination (GRE) General Test and the Physics Subject Test.
 In addition, foreign applicants must also take the Test of English as a Foreign Language (TOEFL).
 All application materials, including three letters of recommendation, are due by January 15th, however the Physics Admissions Committee will begin reviewing applications in early December.
-Since all departments on campus have the same deadline, I recommend submitting application materials to the Graduate School by the beginning of January.
+Since all departments on campus have the same deadline, We recommend submitting application materials to the Graduate School by the beginning of January.
 An application feeof $75 is required before an application may be processed.
 We realize that this fee may present a difficulty for some applicants, but unfortunately we are unable to waive it.

 Amherst is a typical New England college town, with bookstores, coffee shops and a wide range of cultural activities.
 The surrounding Pioneer Valley is quite rural, with wooded hills, rivers and lakes, and an abundance of hiking, biking and ski trails.
 As rural as we are, we are within a few hours of major metropolitan areas of Boston and New York and all that they have to offer.
-A free bus system connects the University with the town itself and with the four first-rate undergraduate liberal arts colleges in the local area.
+A free bus system connects the University with the town and with the four first-rate undergraduate liberal arts colleges in the local area.
 The programs of these colleges enrich the many cultural offerings available.

 We welcome any inquiries about our program or about life at UMass.
 Should you require additional information, please feel free to contact us.